 Teens that make it through the first six months of holding a driver’s license without issue, suspension or restriction extensions can drive without any restrictions thereafter.
 As a parent, you may wish to keep some restrictions in place while you become more comfortable with having a teenage driver in your home.

-If your teen does get into an accident, contact the reliable Arizona auto accident attorneys at Breyer Law Offices, P.C.
+If your child does get into an accident, contact the reliable Glendale teen driver accident attorneys at Breyer Law Offices, P.C.
 You may have a claim against the other driver.

 Get Help Now